 Educate yourself

-Learn what's in vaping devices and aerosols, and what substances can be delivered through them.
+Learn what's in the liquid of vaping devices and chemicals found in the aerosols, and what substances can be delivered through them.

 -